Now, tell me, is this or is this not super annoying (and almost insulting!)?

 And let me tell you something – it was hell.

-I was stuck in a trap of thinking my home needed to be “perfect” all the time, which I’d say is just as dangerous as it being super messy all the time.
+I was stuck in a trap of thinking my home needed to be “perfect” all the time, which I’d say is just as dangerous as it is super messy all the time.

 How Perfection is Holding You Back